mr-nishanth/JOKER-NISHANTH/README.md

 Since 14 years old ,
 I Found interest in playing Video Games , I Loved Playing Video Games , so I was wondering why not learn how these things are built and made ?
-, My Brother Had a windows 7 at the time and I Always enjoyed playing games on y8.com , I didn't really focus on learning how computers work until the age of 20 I really got into these things I really struggled getting to the right track , but I finally got into the right track and here I am always learning and dedicated
+, My Brother Had a Windows Vista at the time and I Always enjoyed playing games on y8.com , I didn't really focus on learning how computers work until the age of 20 I really got into these things I really struggled getting to the right track , but I finally got into the right track and here I am always learning and dedicated